 Mobile IP is a communication protocol (created by extending Internet Protocol, IP) that allows the users to move from one network to another with the same IP address.
-It ensures that the communication will continue without user’s sessions or connections being dropped.
+It ensures that the communication will continue without the user’s sessions or connections being dropped.

-It is the hand-held communication device that the user caries e.g. Cell phone.
+- Mobile Node (MN) is the hand-held communication device that the user carries e.g. Cell phone.

-It is a router in home network to which the mobile node was originally connected
+- Home Agent (HA) is a router in-home network to which the mobile node was originally connected

-It is the permanent IP address assigned to the mobile node (within its home network).
+- Home Address is the permanent IP address assigned to the mobile node (within its home network).

-It is the current network to which the mobile node is visiting (away from its home network).
+- Foreign Network is the current network to which the mobile node is visiting (away from its home network).

-It is a router in foreign network to which mobile node is currently connected.
-The packets from the home agent are sent to the foreign agent which delivers it to the mobile node.
+- Foreign Agent (FA) is a router in a foreign network to which the mobile node is currently connected.
+The packets from the home agent are sent to the foreign agent which delivers them to the mobile node.

-It is a device on the internet communicating to the mobile node.
+- Correspondent Node (CN) is a device on the internet communicating to the mobile node.

-It is the temporary address used by a mobile node while it is moving away from its home network.
+- Care-of Address (COA) is the temporary address used by a mobile node while it is moving away from its home network.